hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

    - [California Housing Values](https://github.com/ageron/handson-ml/tree/master/datasets/housing)
    - At least one other dataset (up to your choice, but should be different from those employed in previous assignments)

 * Build and implement a simple neural network in either Python or C++ (i.e., not utilizing machine learning libraries).
 It should be capable of having several layers and neurons as well as other hyperparameters (e.g., activations, optimizer, loss function, and regularization).
 Object-oriented (class/objects) programming should also be employed.
-Then train and compare your models with the exact same architecture at Tensorflow (and Keras) and Pytorch for the following data:
+Then train and compare your models with the same architecture at Tensorflow (and Keras) and Pytorch for the following data:

    - A High-Degree Perturbed Polynomial
    - [California Housing Values](https://github.com/ageron/handson-ml/tree/master/datasets/housing)